moho4610/az-hcp-tfc-vault/README.md

 Azure DevOps (YAML) will be used to orchestrate multi-stage Azure DevOps pipelines which trigger a number of Terraform CLI workflows to run in Terraform Cloud.

-The codebase is not based on a single opinionated super terraform module (e.g CAF AzureRM Super Module), it was instead developed in a simpler modular format to simplify the composition of new customized azure cloud landing zone which can be later molded into a super-module if required.
-The intention of this repo is to also demonstrate the effectiveness of HCP Vault, Terraform Cloud and Azure DevOps together.
+The codebase is not based on a single opinionated super terraform module (e.g CAF AzureRM Super Module), it was instead developed in a simpler modular format to simplify the composition of new customized azure cloud landing zones.
+The intention of this repo is to also demonstrate the effectiveness of HCP Vault, Terraform Cloud and Azure DevOps together from an operational, governenance & security perspective.

 # CI-CD Config
 ![f1](readme_Images/highlevelworkflow.png)